Tom Holland in Holland?! 7 times the Netherlands appeared in Hollywood movies

 2. The Fault in our Stars (2014)

-Based on the best-selling book by John Greene, The Fault in our Stars was an instant success — especially among those of us that were angsty teenage girls at the time of its release. 👀
+Based on the best-selling book by John Greene, The Fault in Our Stars was an instant success — especially among those of us who were angsty teenage girls at the time of its release. 👀

 READ MORE | The one where the cast of Friends tried to speak Dutch — and failed